michael-cowled/MAPS---Metabolite-Annotation-Propagation-and-Synthesis/README.md

 1. The plots tab appears blank.
    **Temporary Fix: Plots will still be generated in R Studio and automatically saved to the designated processed folder.**
 2. If using MSNovelist, the score for this is often present for Propagated analogues, even though these are meaningless here.
+3. MS2Query analogues are not being assigned properly.

 ### What's New in v1.0.4?
 1. Reprioritised annotations for sources at levels 3 and 4.
 The order of priority is now: GNPS in silico > CSI:FingerID > MS2Query analogues > MSNovelist > Canopus